 Studying abroad in college was always on my horizon.
 After all, I had spent half of my high school career traveling overseas and participating in exchange programs.

 Being a veteran of several study abroad programs, I started exploring my options early on during my freshman year.
 It was rather easy to narrow down the country choices because I was a French major and I knew my reasons for studying abroad: to obtain fluency and immersion in the French language and culture.
 Language study was the most important factor in my decision to choose the program that I did.

-Why Do I Want to Study Abroad?
+Why Do You Want to Study Abroad?

 In order to get the most out of your time abroad, you must examine why you want to travel abroad and what you wish to extract from the summer, semester or year-long experience.
 You must determine the benefits of studying in the desired region and ask yourself these questions: will I study a second language and culture?
 Does the university offer a strong curriculum in my area of studies?
 Wherever you plan to study abroad, you must decide what your motivations and priorities are.

-Narrowing Down Study Abroad Programs: Factors to Consider
+Narrowing Down Study Abroad Programs

 Obviously, as a French student with the goal of attaining fluency in French, I would not have chosen to go to a country like England or New Zealand.
 The program had to be a Francophone, be it in Europe or in Africa.